 - Big Bend National Park - This gorgeous park is a lengthy but worthy detour on the El Paso Route.
 Just make sure you pack well as some of the hikes here are known to get very hot in summer.

-- El Paso, New Mexico – Known as “Sun City” averaging over 300 days of sunshine every year.
+- El Paso, Texas – Known as “Sun City” averaging over 300 days of sunshine every year.
 Situated on the Rio Grande River and is the place to go for delicious Mexican cuisine.

 - San Antonio, Texas – Visit the Alamo and discover all about the infamous 1836 battle for Texan Independence at the scene of Davy Crockett's heroic last stand.